11+ Tips to Improve Your Running Form in 2025 (and Beyond)

 We asked our team of coaches who’ve helped hundreds of runners to improve their running form for their best tips.
 Here’s what they said:

-6. Coach Edward Wickham: Form Drills
+6. Form Drills

 Coach Edward

 “My favorite tip for improving running form is doing form drills, then doing speed work.
 In my experience, doing the speed work forces my body to create the most efficient form.
-Start with short times: 6 x 3:00 minutes at tempo paces with three minutes of recovery, for example then eventually progress to longer times and overall duration, like 4 x 8:00 minutes at tempo pace with minutes of recovery.”
+Start with short times: 6 x 3:00 minutes at tempo paces with three minutes of recovery, for example then eventually progress to longer times and overall duration, like 4 x 8:00 minutes at tempo pace with minutes of recovery.” - Coach Edward Wickham

-7. Coach Craig Dos Santos: Mental Models
+7. Mental Models

 Coach Craig